MicrosoftDocs/visualstudio-docs/docs/extensibility/creating-a-windows-forms-toolbox-control.md

 #### To code the user control

-1. Double-tap or double-click the form to open its load event handler in the code window.
+1. Double-click (or double-tap) the form to open its load event handler in the code window.

 2. Above the event handler method, in the control class create an integer to store the counter value and a string to store the display text as shown in the following example.